-Payment Processing for Online and Brick-and-Mortar Businesses
+Payment Processing for Online & Brick-and-Mortar Businesses

 Payment processing is a general term that refers to how transactions are automated between the customer and the merchant.

 What to Look for in a Payment Processor

 • Seek out a payment processor offering competitive rates on a merchant banking account.
 At eMerchant, we collaborate with multiple banking partners to find the right fit and rate for your business.

 • Ensure you have access to dedicated customer support to tackle any payment processing challenges.
 At eMerchant, we assign a dedicated Account Manager to support each client.

 • Explore wide range of retail terminals and point-of-sale systems, including mobile options, for in-person transactions. eMerchant partners with industry-leading brands, offering industry-specific hardware and software.

 • Look for options that include a payment gateway (virtual terminal) and/or an e-commerce platform for processing payments when credit cards aren’t physically present. eMerchant offers eMerchantGateway along with a variety of other gateways.